 When he is not working, Warwick is a keen mountain biker, runner and sea swimmer.
 He has completed a number of endurance events in South Africa and New Zealand including the Durban Carling Iron Man, Comrades, Two Oceans and Auckland Marathons as well as Mountain Bike Challenges such as the 3 Day 2009 Odyssey (281km), Taupo 80km and most recently, the Attakwas Extreme (121km).

-Warwick started work at Massey University in 2005 and teaches Auditing and Advanced Auditing, as well as some Advanced Accounting topics to undergraduate students at the Albany Campus.
-His research interests to date have focussed on the adoption of International Financial Reporting Standards (IFRS) in New Zealand and more recently, Integrated Reporting and Sustainability.
+Warwick started work at Massey University in 2005 and teaches Auditing and Advanced Auditing to undergraduate students.
+His research interests focus on new and emerging initiatives in corporate reporting.
+This began with his PhD research which was devoted to investigating why New Zealand (NZ) firms chose to adopt International Financial Reporting Standards (IFRS) early or late.
+More recent interests include Integrated Reporting and Performance Reporting.
 Prior to joining Massey, Warwick worked as a manager at Deloitte in Auckland for six years.
 Before moving to New Zealand in 1999, he worked as a teacher, Chartered Accountant and lecturer in South Africa.

 Research related to IFRS, audit related issues, the superannuation scheme industry, solicitors trusts, fraud and security in internet environments and Integrated Reporting

 Field of research codes

 Accounting, Auditing and Accountability (150100): Commerce, Management, Tourism And Services (150000): Sustainability Accounting and Reporting (150106)